plblum/jivs/README.md

 	These Lookup Keys are usually assigned to the dataType property on the ValueHost.
 - Perhaps you want to compare the difference in days between two dates.
 For that you need to convert a Date object into a number – the number of days since some fixed point.

 	Jivs includes the "TotalDays" Lookup Key and converter.
-Use it on a ConditionDescriptor.
+Use it on a ConditionConfig.
 - Changing your own class (already setup with an Identifier) into something as simple as a string, number, or Date also requires a Converter.
 You will see how in [the RelativeDate class example](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/RelativeDate_class.ts) and also in an example built around [a TimeSpan class](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/TimeSpan_class.ts).
 - Additional converters already supplied with these Lookup Keys: "Integer" (uses Math.round), "Uppercase", "Lowercase".
 - Suppose that you have a class "FullName" with properties of FirstName and LastName.
 Create a converter to return a string that is both concatenated.